Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: Simulation Platform

 \subsubsection{Three Level Based Environment}

 Describing information contained in the environment to the large language model is vital.
-Agents need to be aware of the objects in the environment; whether they are interactable and how to interact.
-When describing information contained in the environment,we offer a novel thought.
-We design a Building-Place-Goal three level data structure, shown in Figure 15, to describe the environment.
-This structure enables us to efficiently convey structured environmental information to large language models, thus allowing Agents to fully consider existing environmental information and locations during their planning phase, improving the efficiency of Agents to understand the environment.
-The direct manifestation of this is that large language models will aim to align their planning objectives as closely as possible with the existing environmental functions and descriptions.
+Agents need to be aware of the objects in the environment, whether they are interactable and how to interact.
+When describing information contained in the environment, we offer a novel thought.
+We designed a building-place-goal three-level data structure, as shown in Figure 15, to describe the environment.
+This structure enables us to efficiently convey structured environmental information to large language models, thus allowing agents to fully consider existing environmental information and locations during their planning phase and improving their efficiency in understanding the environment.
+This directly manifests that large language models will aim to align their planning objectives as closely as possible with the existing environmental functions and descriptions.